sbroenne/plugin.video.nhkworldtv/readme.md

 #### Inclusion in the official Kodi Repo

-The design goal for the NHK World TV plug-in is to eventually be included in the official Kodi repo and to include **only** content from the NHK World web site with the focus on the video-on-demand section - in hest best possible quality.
+The design goal for the NHK World TV plug-in is to be included in the official Kodi repo and to include **only** content from the NHK World web site with the focus on the video-on-demand section - in hest best possible quality.

 If you like to add the other content that can be found in Best Of NHK, please feel free to clone - I will **not** accept PRs for adding content sources outside of NHK World itself.